Childebrand94/blackjack-trainer/README.md

 ### General Tips

-- **Feedback**: Pay close attention to the trainer's feedback and recommendations after each hand or session to understand your strengths and areas for improvement.

 - **Practice Regularly**: Consistent practice is key to mastering Blackjack.
 Spend time in each mode to hone your skills and increase your chances of success in real casino games.

 Feel free to reach out with any questions, feedback, or issues you encounter during your training.
 Happy learning and good luck at the Blackjack tables!